-It is unknown whether P. websteri was historically present in Washington State at low abundance or recently introduced.
-If the species was recently introduced, eradication might be possible (see Williams & Grosholz, 2008 for examples of successful programs).
-But if eradication of P. websteri is not possible, it could still be contained to a few Puget Sound basins through education, mitigation, and regulation (Çinar 2013; Paladini et al. 2017).
-If P. websteri has been present but dormant, the high infestation intensity reported by Martinelli et al. (2019) may be the result of a recent outbreak, caused by factors such as genetic changes, relaxation of biotic pressures (e.g. predators), or environmental changes (e.g., ocean warming, siltation) (Crooks 2005; Clements et al. 2017a).
+It is unknown whether Polydora spp. were historically present in Washington State at low abundance or recently introduced.
+If the species were recently introduced, eradication might be possible (see Williams & Grosholz, 2008 for examples of successful eradication programs), or they could still be contained to a few Puget Sound basins through stakeholder awareness education, farm management, and state-wide regulation, which we discuss in more detail throughout this review (Çinar 2013; Paladini et al. 2017).
+If, instead, Polydora spp. have been present in Washington State for a long period of time but at low levels that until recently escaped detection, the high infestation intensity reported by Martinelli et al. (2020) may be the result of a recent uptick in abundance, caused by factors such as genetic changes, relaxation of biotic pressures (e.g., predators), or environmental changes (e.g., ocean warming, siltation) (Clements et al. 2017a; Crooks 2005).
+The recent marine heat waves, for instance, that resulted in anomalously elevated ocean temperatures in Washington State from 2014-2016 (Gentemann, Fewings & Garcia-Reyes 2017) may have enabled mud worm outbreaks directly, such as by increasing reproductive output (Blake & Arnofsky 1999; Dorsett 1961), or indirectly due to shifts in trophic ecology (e.g., altered phytoplankton community composition or phenology) (Peterson et al. 2017).

 Impacts to aquaculture production